David Ascalon: Ascalon Studios

 In 1977, Ascalon relocated to the Philadelphia metropolitan area where he joined up with his father to form Ascalon Studios.
 It was then that he began focusing his efforts on the creation of site-specific artwork for worship and public spaces.
 Much of his work draws on ecclesiastical themes, however utilizing non-traditional approaches and contemporary forms.
 In the years since its founding, Ascalon Studios, under his direction, has executed hundreds of projects throughout North America, ranging from monumental sculptures and liturgical stained glass windows, to mosaic murals.
 Many of his works adorn synagogue architecture and other venues for worship.
 Among his sculptural installations are a number of Holocaust Memorials that pay tribute to the victims of the atrocities (included are many from his own family).

-Awards and Recognitions
+Awards and recognition

 Ascalon has been the recipient of major international design commissions and awards, including from the American Institute of Architects' Interfaith Forum on Religion, Art and Architecture.
 He is a member of the International Sculpture Center, and he is past president of the American Guild of Judaic Art and has lectured on the subject of Judaic art.